GSA-TTS/identity-dev-docs/_pages/oidc/token.md

           <h4 class="parameters">id_token <span class="text-normal">(string)</span></h4>
         </div>
         <div class="grid-col-7">
           A signed <a href="https://jwt.io/" class="usa-link usa-link--external">JWT</a> that contains basic attributes about the user and it is signed using the <code class="language-plaintext highlighter-rouge">RS256</code> algorithm.
-The public key used to verify this JWT is available from the <a href="{{ site.baseurl }}/oidc/#certificates" class="usa-link">certificates</a> endpoint.
+The public key used to verify this JWT is available from the <a href="{{ '/oidc/certificates/' | prepend: site.baseurl }}" class="usa-link">certificates</a> endpoint.
         </div>
       </div>
     </div>